bitkub/bitkub-official-api-docs/websocket-api.md

 # Websocket API for Bitkub (2023-01-16)

 # Announcement
-* On April 18th, 2023 at 12:00 PM, the field order ID of WebSocket will be changed from integer to string to support non-integer order ID in the future.
-This change will be applied to the following WebSocket; market.trade.{asset}.
+* On April 18th, 2023 at 12:00 PM, the field <strong>order ID</strong> of WebSocket will be changed from integer to <strong>string</strong> to support non-integer order ID in the future.
+This change will be applied to the following WebSocket; market.trade.\<symbol\>.
 Please adjust your use to support this incoming change by the aforementioned date and time.

 # Changes
 * 2023-01-16 Update `Live Order Book`, added a new event info.